cornelRaiu/search-analytics/readme.txt

 == Upgrade Notice ==

-= 1.4.16 =
+= 1.5.0 =
-Fix bug related to exclude keywords setting
+Fix a few security issues, change the way the statistics page is accessed, and make some performance improvements